rayferns/LPG_Challenge/README.md

 ## To run the test

-Clone the project to local folder and follow the stesp
+Clone the project to local folder and follow the steps

+Pre-requisites
-Install the node dependencies
+- Install the node dependencies
+- Set the system environment variable - APPLITOOLS_API_KEY with Your API key for running tests

 ```sh
 cd [project folder]